As recently as a few years ago, becoming a desktop PC builder and making custom PCs for clients was a popular business idea for computer enthusiasts.

 Several things have changed in the IT industry in recent years, in particular:

-Many people now use tablet devices for tasks like email and Web browsing, where before they would have used a desktop PC or laptop.
+Many people now use tablet devices for tasks like email and Web browsing, whereas before, they would have used a desktop PC or laptop.

 A lot of data is now stored in the cloud, providing an alternative to bulky desktop PCs with high-capacity hard drives.